-- Motivation
+Motivation

 - Marriage

 - Family Life

 - Parenting Style

 - Attitudes toward Adoption

 - Home Environment

-Once we have gathered all the information, the Home Study document will be prepared, and a copy given to the family to review for accuracy.
-We will then make a formal approval or non-approval decision.
+Once we have gathered all the information, the Home Study document will be prepared, and agency caseworker will then make a formal approval or non-approval decision.
 Note that the agency reserves the right to rescind the "Approval for Placement" status at any time for any cause.